davidsmartline/davidsmartline.github.io/Robot_AI_Machine_Learning_Intro_Lab_Revised.md

+We are creating AI-related jobs and offering AI vocational training.
+Through these practical courses, we teach you how to train, manage, and maintain robots, as well as how to generate, clean, and annotate data.
+In this way, we help you master AI and become part of the AI ​​workforce.
+These are the course materials for our first lesson.

-Introductory AI / Machine Learning Laboratory with Robot — Understanding “Data → Model → Training → Testing → Deployment” with a One-Axis Long-Reach Robot Intended for: College / Polytechnic Students and AI Beginners Revised Edition · August 2026
+Introductory AI / Machine Learning Laboratory with Robot

+— Understanding “Data → Model → Training → Testing → Deployment” with a One-Axis Long-Reach Robot

+Intended for: College / Polytechnic Students and AI Beginners Revised Edition · August 2026

 1. Course Positioning and Learning Objectives
 This laboratory does not begin with complicated neural-network equations.
 Instead, students first operate a real robot, collect data by themselves, and then use a simple supervised-learning model to perform training and prediction.
 In this way, students can directly understand one of the most important workflows in artificial intelligence: Data → Model → Loss Function → Training → Testing → Deployment.
 Strictly speaking, this experiment uses univariate linear regression in supervised learning.
 It is a fundamental machine-learning model rather than a deep-learning model.
 Once students understand this complete learning process, the transition to multilayer neural networks and deep learning becomes much easier.